-Our Unit4 Business World (Agresso) Invoice Automation software uses artificial intelligence technology from Rossum to capture and enter invoice data.
+Our Unit4 ERP (Agresso) Invoice Automation software uses artificial intelligence technology from Rossum to capture and enter invoice data.
 The average cost of processing an invoice using their technology has been calculated at £0.37.

-Using the particularly low average cost of £1.66 for a manually processed invoice then, as stated by Rossum, you could achieve the following cost-savings once you have purchased our Unit4 Business World (Agresso) Invoice Automation software if you processed 30,000 invoices annually:
+Using the particularly low average cost of £1.66 for a manually processed invoice then, as stated by Rossum, you could achieve the following cost-savings once you have purchased our Unit4 ERP (Agresso) Invoice Automation software if you processed 30,000 invoices annually: